feelinglovelynow/ace-graph-database/README.md

               id: 'ManyToMany',
               x: {
                 props: {
                   _salary: { id: 'RelationshipProp', x: { dataType: 'number' } } // This is a relationship prop (actsInMovie > _salary).
 When calling ace() with QueryByNode or QueryByRelationship, it is helpful for relationship props to start with an underscore.
-Starting relationship props with an underscore helps identify which props are node props (no underscores at start) and which props are relationship props (start with underscores)
+Starting relationship props with an underscore helps identify which props are node props (no underscores at start) and which props are relationship props (starts with underscore)
                 }
               }
             }